Bathymaster: Characteristics

-Bathymaster ronquils are distinguished from other genera of ronquils by having naked, i.e. scaleless, cheeks and opercula. there are 5 or 6 pores on the mandibles and the pores on the preoperculum are grouped in an 8:1:1 pattern, There are between 83 and 102 pored scales in the lateral line and these are not greater in size than the nearby scales.
-The dorsal fin is not continuous and the fotsr dorsal fin has 3 pliable spines.
+Bathymaster ronquils are distinguished from other genera of ronquils by having naked, i.e. scaleless, cheeks and opercula. there are 5 or 6 pores on the mandibles and the pores on the preoperculum are grouped in an 8:1:1 pattern.
+There are between 83 and 102 pored scales in the lateral line and these are not greater in size than the nearby scales.
+The dorsal fin is not continuous, and the first dorsal fin has 3 pliable spines.
 The largest species is B. signatus with a maximum published total length of 38 cm while the smallest is B. derjugini which has a maximum published total length of 18 cm.

 Distribution and habitat

 Bathymaster ronquils are found in the northern North Pacific from Washington north and west to Hokkaido.
 The searcher has been found as deep as 300 m but these fishes are typically found in shallow coastal waters at depths no greater than 200 m.
 They are cold water benthic fishes.